Are you thinking of moving to the Winter Garden or Windermere, Florida area?

 Meeting Other Moms:

 I have met many of my local mom friends on Facebook.
 Yup, that’s true!
 We have super supportive and helpful mom groups here.
 These mom groups set up playdates and mom get-togethers.
 There are also many groups in the area like Mom Life at the YMCA, bible studies, MOPS (seriously an amazing group of mamas), book groups, photography groups and exercise groups, like Baby Boot Camp.
 I could keep going.
-Also, be sure to join Orlando Moms Blog’s Neighborhood Groups so that you can connect with other moms in the area.
-The best groups for the Winter Garden / Windermere area would be our Windermere/Dr. Phillips group OR our Clermont/Winter Garden/Ocoee group (or just join both!)
+Want to discover more about Orlando?
+You can plug into our Orlando Moms Blog Village Chat Group to meet more moms!

 If you head out to any of the above places, you will run into another Winter Garden / Windermere mom.
 Don’t be afraid to say hello.
 You will be greeted with a smile, especially if you and I get the opportunity to meet. 🙂